lanzkrish/Dhananjay/README.md

 	<a href="https://leetcode.com/LanzKrish" target="_blank">leetcode </a> •
 	<a href="https://lanzkrish.hashnode.dev/" target="_blank">Hashnode</a> •
   <a href="https://www.cloudskillsboost.google/public_profiles/4900bbbf-f3dc-412e-8ae5-bff0b045d19d" target="_blank">Google Cloud skills</a> •
-	<a href="https://youtuybe.com/lanzkrish" target="_blank" >Youtube</a>
+	<a href="https://youtube.com/lanzkrish" target="_blank" >Youtube</a>
 </p>
 <h2 align='center'>About</h2>
 <div>
-	<p>A talented and hardworking freshman looking for a new challenging position as a software developer in a reputable organisation, where my skills in Python, .NET, HTML, CSS, and project management can be utilised to enhance the company's productivity and growth.</p>
+	<p>A talented and hardworking freshman looking for a new challenging position as a software developer in a reputable organization, where my skills in Python, .NET, HTML, CSS, and project management can be utilized to enhance the company's productivity and growth.</p>
   <p>Email: kanha94377@gmail.com</p>

   </div>